|Problem:||Hard water causing mineral deposits on glass.|

 - Dry the car properly before the hard water has a chance to leave deposits.

-- Ensure your car is waxed proper to create a barrier with the paint
+- Ensure your car is waxed properly to create a barrier with the paint

 - Rinse your car with pure distilled water.